jstowers/ReactNative-Albums/README.md

         };
     ```

-2. The _styles_ object has different properties like _viewStyle_ and _textStyle_.
-Use these properties to style different primitive elements within a component:
+2. Use these properties to style different primitive elements within the component:

     ```javascript
         const Header = (props) => {